aspose-words-cloud/aspose-words-cloud-docs/words/plugins/mailmerge/_index.md

 Once you've got the basics of your email template created, you can run Mail Merge as a separate program.
 It can be accessed under the "Add-ons/Aspose Mail Merge/Mail Merge" menu option in Google Sheets.
 For testing purposes, you can send yourself a test email with all Merge Fields set to column names.

 Our add-on interacts with Aspose.Words Web Services to process Mail Merge templates and track the status of each email.
 In the process of execution, Gmail and Google Sheets services will communicate and exchange data with one another producing a sequence of automatically sent emails.

-## Privacy Policy and Terms of Service

-Please read both ["Privacy Policy"](https://about.aspose.cloud/legal/privacy-policy) and ["Terms of Service"](https://about.aspose.cloud/legal/tos) agreements carefully before using our add-on.
-Among other information, these documents describe in detail how the add-on accesses, uses and stores user data.

-By using the add-on, you acknowledge that you have read, understand and agree to be bound by the terms of the "Privacy Policy" and "Terms of Service" documents.

 ## Contacts